Stranger960/Skillbox_SearchEngine_cpp/README.md

 ## *** Errata
-Following item from the Task file was adapted during development
+Following item from the Task file was noted during the development
 (https://github.com/Stranger960/Skillbox_SearchEngine_cpp/blob/master/Final%20project%20task%20for%20C%2B%2B%20Skillbox%20training%20course.pdf):
 the output *answers.json* file must have a unique key ( "docid" ) per each record.
 Also couple of corrections / comments were added to unit test (TestCaseInvertedIndex, TestBasic2):